 M/S (Hall/Terrell): To amend the agenda by moving item #10 of the Policy, Planning and Governmental Affairs agenda to just before the Open Forum.
 Motion carried 7-0 (Lewis not present).

 M/S (Hall/Terrell): To approve the agenda as amended.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.

 2. Rolling Calendar